nschonni/cordova-docs/articles/getting-started/tutorial-onsen.md

 Onsen UI is a front-end UI framework for developing cross-platform mobile apps using PhoneGap & Apache Cordova.

-[Onsen UI 2.0](https://onsen.io/v2/) was released and supporting React, Angular 1 & 2 and Web Components Altogether.
-With more than 100 components you can easily create great-looking HTML5 hybrid mobile apps with Material and Flat design.
+[Onsen UI 2.0](https://onsen.io/v2/) was released and supports React, Angular 1 & 2, and Web Components all together.
+With more than 100 components, you can easily create great-looking HTML5 hybrid mobile apps with Material and Flat design.

-Onsen UI is fully independent of frameworks - You can easily plug our components into any project, regardless of JavaScript framework.
-Getting started with [Onsen UI 2.0](https://onsen.io/v2/docs/js.html).
+Onsen UI is fully independent of frameworks - you can easily plug these components into any project, regardless of JavaScript framework.
+For more info, see  [Onsen UI 2.0](https://onsen.io/v2/docs/js.html).

 ## Get the Onsen UI templates
 You can install the Onsen UI starter templates in Visual Studio and use them to start building an app.